opensearch-project/project-website/_posts/2025-04-25-from-recipes-to-vectors-building-a-hybrid-search-app-with-opensearch.md

 Lastly, let’s say we wanted to cook a low sugar dessert.
 If I searched for this semantically, I might get good results, but some other low sugar dishes might creep in (*Is sweet potato soup a dessert?*).
 In this case I could use hybrid search and combine the two types of queries together.

-Here’s an example of how to structure this query:
+Here's an example of how to structure this query:

 ```
 POST /recipes/_search